ssramirezr/assignment-2-assignment2-teamjj/README.md

 - Tools Used: PyCharm

-## instructions for executing the implementation:
+## Instructions for executing the implementation:
 **1.** In the github repository:
 ```bash
 https://github.com/ssramirezr/assignment-2-assignamet2-teamss.git